1P63

-1P63 is a Russian reflex sight designed for use on the AK rifle family (AKMN, AKMSN, AK-74N, AK-74M, AK-100, etc.) Developed by Central Design Bureau "Tochpribor" (Novosibirsk) as part of Zapev program.
-It is produced by Novosibirsk Instrument-Building Plant.
-A civilian version, called NPZ PK1 (sometimes called Obzor), is also produced by the same factory.
+The 1P63 is a Russian reflex sight designed for use on AK rifle family weapons compatible with dovetail sights, such as the AKMN, AKMSN, AK-74N, AK-74M, AK-100, and AN-94.
+The 1P63 was developed by the Central Design Bureau "Tochpribor" (Novosibirsk) as part of the "Zapev" program.
+It is produced by the Novosibirsk Instrument-Building Plant.
+A civilian version, designated as NPZ PK1, and colloquially the Obzor, is also produced by the same factory.
 It was used by Russian troops during Annexation of Crimea.